sarahdobson/ficam-arch/_services/14_federation.md

 ![Federation Service Diagram - Overview of diagram follows in text below.]({{site.baseurl}}/img/Federation.png){:align="right"}

 Federation is the ability of one organization to accept another organization’s work.
-Federation is based on inter-organizational trust.
+Federation depends on inter-organizational trust.
-The trusting organization has to be comfortable that the trusted organization has similar policies, and that those policies are being
+The trusting organization must confirm that the trusted organization has similar policies, and that those policies are being followed.
+For example:
-followed:

-* A credential issued by your local library will not likely be trusted by the security staff at the White House.
+* The security staff at the White House likely won't trust a credential issued by your local library.

-* A credential issued by your bank may be trusted by your health club.
+* Your health club may trust a credential issued by your bank.

-* A PIV credential issued by the Federal Government may be trusted by your State to access a website
+* A state website may trust a PIV credential issued by the Federal Government.

 Federation can occur at different points within ICAM.
-Examples include:
+For example:

-* An organization can accept credentials issued by another organization, but still authenticate and authorize the individual locally:
+* An organization can accept credentials issued by another organization, but still locally authenticate and authorize the individual:
-  * A passport issued by the U.S. Department of State is accepted as a valid credential by a foreign country, but that country’s immigration office still authenticates the holder and requires a visa (authorization).
+  * A passport issued by the U.S. Department of State is recognized as a valid credential by a foreign country, but that country’s immigration office still authenticates the holder and requires a visa (authorization).

 * An organization can accept specific characteristics (attributes) describing an individual from another organization:
-  * Your bank will request your credit score from one of the credit bureaus, rather than maintaining that information itself.
+  * Your bank requests your credit score from one of the credit bureaus rather than maintaining that information itself.

 * An organization can accept an authorization decision from another
 organization: